hayde0264/CS-Degree/Java/Frameworks/Micronaut/Answers/howDoYouCreateASimpleServer.md

 1. The annotation tells us this class is defined as a **@Controller** mapped to the path /ping
 2. The **@Get** annotation maps the **index method** to the **GET** request from /ping
-3. By default, Micronaut responses uses appllication/json as **Content-Type**, but we are returning a String, **not a JSON object**, so we set the media type to text/plain
+3. By default, Micronaut responses uses application/JSON as **Content-Type**, but we are returning a String, **, not a JSON object**, so we set the media type to text/plain
 4. Returns the String PONG